superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

-access to the major components of the platform: ‘Group Analyses’ provides an interactive environment for comparing groups of strains based on metadata types or user-created strain-groupings, and determining statistically significant biomarkers (both the presence / absence of genomic regions and SNPs) for these groups; ‘VF and AMR’ provides an ontology of both virulence genes and AMR determinants, and the ability to select groups of genomes and factors based on the provided ontologies.
+access to the major components of the platform: ‘Group Analyses’ provides an interactive environment for comparing groups of strains based on metadata types or user-created strain-groupings, and determining statistically significant biomarkers for these groups (both the presence / absence of genomic regions and SNPs); ‘VF and AMR’ provides an ontology of both virulence genes and AMR determinants, and the ability to select groups of genomes and factors based on the provided ontologies.
 Output includes a summary of the presence / absence